itlab-vision/dl-benchmark/README.md

    --ftp_dir table_folder
    ```

-1. Wait for completing the benchmark and accuracu checker.
+1. Wait for completing the benchmark and accuracy checker.
 After completion,
    the `table_folder` directory will contain tables with the benchmarking combined results
    named `bench_all_results.csv` and with the accuracy checker combined results named
    `ac_all_results.csv`.